-Cadi is a project worker for a charity tackling social exclusion and homelessness.
-She is a Global Development Challenges (ODL) postgrad student at Edinburgh, is working towards a Higher Apprenticeship in Advice & Guidance, and has an English Literature w/Creative Writing degree.
+Cadi is a project worker for a charity tackling social exclusion and homelessness in Wales.
+She is a Global Development Challenges (ODL) postgrad student at Edinburgh and has an English Literature w/Creative Writing degree.
 She is an activist and photographer.
 Admits to an (un)healthy obsession with mountains, semicolons, and editing.
 Has worked overseas in Nepal, Uganda, Kenya and Nigeria.
 Is known to have restless feet.

 (05.02.17) – Resistance Voices: Those Who Marched for Women

 In the aftermath of the Women’s March — a worldwide protest in resistance to Donald Trump on Saturday January 21st 2017 that saw an estimated 4.6million people take to the streets in the US alone — The Norwich Radical’s Tara Gulwell and Cadi Cliff put a call out.
 This article is the product of that call out, which asked for thoughts from those who identified as women and who attended one of the many Women’s Marches on why they marched.
 These are just some voices, but they speak from across the UK and the US in an act of collaboration, solidarity, and resistance.

 LED replay behind tired eyes